haseres1/Integrated-ETL-and-Reporting-System-for-Data-Driven-Insights/README.md

-# TARDISDW Personal Data Warehouse Project
+# Integrated ETL and Reporting System for Data-Driven Insights:

 ## Overview
-The TARDISDW project is a personal venture into data warehousing, focusing on the insurance sector.
+Integrated ETL and Reporting System for Data-Driven Insights:is a personal venture into data warehousing, focusing on the insurance sector.
 It's designed for personal development and experimentation, aimed at streamlining data integration, enhancing reporting capabilities, and facilitating in-depth data analysis.

 ## Objectives
 - To learn and practice data integration and management within the insurance sector.